josh-helpert/elder/docs/syntax.markdown

 By default, selecting a value will return it's result.

-It's also useful in assignment:
+It's also useful in when paired with equals syntax:
 ```
 o.b:x = 3
 ```